-Olive Leaf Extract: For a proper herbal approach to treating meningitis, you can turn to olive leaf extract, which is praised for its antiviral and antioxidant properties, in addition to its proven anti-inflammatory abilities.
-When it comes to meningitis, you can take olive leaf extracts in any number of forms to reduce inflammation, lower fever, and ease pain and discomfort associated with this serious condition.
+For a herbal approach to relief from meningitis, you can turn to olive leaf extract, which has antiviral and antioxidant properties, in addition to its proven anti-inflammatory abilities.

-Chlorella: One of the most well known home remedies for meningitis is chlorella, a small plant that packs a major punch, namely due to its impressive chlorophyll content.
-Although chlorophyll is typically associated with plants and energy production, it is remarkably similar in structure to our own haemoglobin, and can therefore boost red blood cell production, which increases oxygenation, purifies the blood, and helps to speed up recovery and repair of the damage from meningitis.
+One of the most well-known home remedies for meningitis is chlorella, a small plant that packs a major punch, due to its impressive chlorophyll content.
+Chlorophyll is remarkably similar in structure to hemoglobin, and so, can boost red blood cell production, which increases oxygenation, purifies the blood, and helps speed up recovery and repair of the damage from meningitis.

-Bed Rest: Although this seems like an obvious suggestion for someone suffering from such a dangerous disease, many people do not treat it as seriously as they should.
-The compromised immune system caused by meningitis means that any further exposure to pathogens or viruses can make the entire situation even more complicated.
+Although this seems like an obvious suggestion, the compromised immune system caused by meningitis means that any further (and unnecessary) exposure to pathogens or viruses can make the entire situation even more complicated.
 Therefore, a patient should get comfortable, stock up on books and movies, and stay in bed until their body can naturally heal.
-Unnecessary exposure to temperature changes and germ-heavy environments should be avoided to speed up the recovery process.

-Cold Packs: The fever that accompanies meningitis can often be quite severe, and it can also make treatment and recovery more difficult.
-Fevers are a red flag from your body that it is fighting off an infection, but the raised temperature can be dangerous in and of itself.
-Therefore, regularly using ice packs to keep the fever down can give your immune system more of a fighting chance against the inflammation and infection.
+The fever that accompanies meningitis can often be quite severe, and it can also make treatment and recovery more difficult.
+Fevers are a red flag that your body is fighting off an infection, but the raised temperature can be dangerous in and of itself.
+Regularly using ice packs to keep the fever down can give your immune system more of a fighting chance against the inflammation and infection.

-Ginseng: As another of the cure-all substances frequently turned to in home remedies, ginseng once again makes an appearance in the treatment of meningitis.
-The active ingredients of ginseng – the ginsenosides – are believed to directly act on the affected membranes to eliminate the infection and speed the recovery process.
-Ginseng can be eaten directly or boiled in a tea to enjoy the effects and have this ancient Chinese remedy get you back to normal health.
+The active ingredients of ginseng called ginsenosides are believed to directly act on the affected membranes to eliminate the infection and speed the recovery process of meningitis.
+Ginseng can be eaten directly or boiled in a tea to enjoy the benefits of this ancient remedy in getting you to bounce back.

-Astragalus: Although the name might be hard to say, the effects of this herb are not hard to see!
-With a host of saponins and flavonoids, this often overlooked herb is able to rapidly bring the immune system back to normal and clear up many of the most uncomfortable symptoms of meningitis.
+With a host of saponins and flavonoids, this herb is able to rapidly bring the immune system back to normal and clear up many of the most uncomfortable symptoms of meningitis.
 Astragalus is considered one of the most effective home remedies for this terrible condition.

-A Final Word of Warning: The bacterial form of meningitis is more dangerous that the viral form, but both should be treated quite seriously.
+Word of Caution: The bacterial form of meningitis is more dangerous than the viral form, but both should be treated quite seriously.
 The above recommendations are viable options in conjunction with formal medical treatment.
 In particular, if the diagnosis/treatment is delayed for some reason, more aggressive treatment will be necessary to ensure that no permanent damage is done.